If we continue, the quotation on our collective tombstone will be: This species did not understand exponential growth. - Daniel Christian Wahl

 Whether we are talking to friends, reading comments on social media or watching the TV news, a growing concern is loudly reverberating all around us.
 What will become of our island, Spain and Our Planet Earth as the human race fails to incorporate drastic changes to dramatically reduce our use of natural resources.

-Industry leaders were on board to help support these efforts but much will need to be done to get the second largest emitter – The United States – back to the table.
-Unfortunately, no resolutions were passed with any meaningful initiatives and the world’s species continued to experience intense stress.
+Industry leaders are now on board to help support these efforts but much will need to be done to get the second largest emitter – The United States – back to the table.
+Currently, resolutions are being passed by country governments to support reductions in carbon emissions, the largest contributor to our climate.

 Enter COVID-19.
 This is the new normal.